 Posts Tagged ‘usb 3.0’

-The Transcend JetFlash 700 and JetFlash 780 flash drives sport a speedy USB 3.0 interface to vastly improve performance, packing 64GB of capacity onto a form factor that can fit onto your key ring.
+Looking for a small flash drive that's speedy and affordable?
+The Mushkin Ventura 64GB sports a USB 3.0 interface to vastly improve performance, and this little drives pack a huge capacity onto a form factor that can fit onto your key ring.
 But what about performance?
-Around here, we think Performance is King, so just how fast are these flash drives from Transcend?
+Around here, we think Performance is King, so just how fast is this flash drive from Mushkin?
 Let's find out.

 Didn't think you could run a portable version of Window 8, nevermind from a flash drive?
 Welcome to the future now.
 The DataTraveler Workspace not only allows Windows To Go, but the tech behind this little flash drive is very interesting; its USB 3.0 interface supports some blistering speeds because of the SSD SandForce controller onboard.
 Yes, the same controller found on desktop SSDs, except it's packed into a tiny form factor to put on your keyring here.
 Let's take a closer look.

 PureOverclock’s Interview at Transcend with General Manager Clarence Chan and Marketing Director Leslie Garcia

 As part of our ongoing efforts to connect with industry leaders in the tech world, we reached out to interview some of the premier manufacturers who might be able to educate us on various aspects of the industry.
 It is not every day you get an opportunity to visit a Premier Manufacturing Company like Transcend, a world class leader in the field of memory and consumer electronics.
 Along with my invitation I had the pleasure of touring their facility.
 After our tour, I sat down with the General Manager, Clarence Chan, and Marketing Director Leslie Garcia for an interview about Transcend.
 Before we jump into the Q & A, below is a bit of history about the company and its products, including a video.